-You remember how thrilled you were when you escaped cubicle-land.
-How it energized you to buy your new desk and set up your very own home workspace to meet the functional needs of your job.
+Remember how thrilled you were when you escaped cubicle-land to work from home?
+How it energized you to buy your new desk and set up your very own home workspace to meet the functional needs of your job?

-You love your home gig, but you find that you’re frequently drawn away from your home desk, that space that you set up specifically to be engaged and productive in your work.
+You love your home gig, but lately, you’re frequently drawn away from your home desk, that space that you set up specifically to be engaged and productive in your work.

 Why doesn’t it feel right?